Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 Instead of promising to save 10 minutes per day, you could promise 70 minutes per week or, even better, 300 minutes per month (or 5 hours per month).
 That’s more compelling and clickable.

-There are lots of funny examples on the Internet of newspaper or Internet articles that just missed the mark.
+There are lots of funny examples on the Internet of newspapers or Internet content that just missed the mark.

 Take this one, for example: